 CMEK is available in all Cloud SQL instance locations.

-When your Cloud SQL instances have CMEK enabled, you need to use a service account to request key access from kms_name_short.
+When your Cloud SQL instances have CMEK enabled, you need to use a service account to request key access from Cloud KMS.

-To use a customer-managed encryption key on a project, you must create a service account and grant the customer-managed encryption key access to the service account.
-You create the service account inside of the project.
+To use a customer-managed encryption key on a project, you must have a service account and you must grant the customer-managed encryption key access to the service account.
+The service account must exist inside of the project.
 The service account is visible in all regions.

 You need to know the key ID and key region when you create new Cloud SQL instances that use customer-managed encryption keys.
 You must put new Cloud SQL instances in the same region as the customer-managed encryption key associated with the instance.
 You can create one project for both keys and Cloud SQL instances, or different projects for each.